danrugeles/DT2B/README.md

 - Relationship between the topics.

 Comments:
-- The relationship between the two variables must be many-to-many. eg. <Users, Places> , <Users, Movies>, <Genes and Samples> ...
+- The relationship between the two variables must be many-to-many. eg. places visited by users , movies watched by users and words written by authors.
 - The clusters are given as distributions over the variables.
 This is the same description used by the mixture models.

 DT2B may be used as: